Liwen1234-cyber/mybook/docs/intro.md

 ### Jupyter-notebook

+* 【2025-06-13】[meta-llama / llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
+This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
+We also show you how to solve end to end problems using Llama model family and using them on various provider services
+* 【2025-06-13】[NVIDIA / Isaac-GR00T](https://github.com/NVIDIA/Isaac-GR00T) - NVIDIA Isaac GR00T N1.5 is the world's first open foundation model for generalized humanoid robot reasoning and skills.
+* 【2025-06-13】[NVIDIA / NeMo-Curator](https://github.com/NVIDIA/NeMo-Curator) - Scalable data pre processing and curation toolkit for LLMs
 * 【2025-06-12】[huggingface / smol-course](https://github.com/huggingface/smol-course) - A course on aligning smol models.
 * 【2025-06-11】[FareedKhan-dev / all-rag-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-09】[maxim5 / cs229-2018-autumn](https://github.com/maxim5/cs229-2018-autumn) - All notes and materials for the CS229: Machine Learning course by Stanford University